tpm2-software/tpm2-tools/man/tpm2_getpubak.1.md

     specification.

   * **-n**, **--ak-name**=_NAME_:
-    Specifies the file used to save the ak name.
+    Specifies the file used to save the ak name, optional.

 [common options](common/options.md)